Behind the Music: Spin-offs and revival

 Another episode of Behind the Music on KISS was re-christened KISS: Beyond the Makeup in July 2001 (which was two hours in length).
 This featured Matt Pinfield, formerly of MTV's 120 Minutes, as narrator instead of Jim Forbes.

-In June, 2000, VH1 aired the BBC produced Behind the Music like program on Pink Floyd entitled Behind The Wall which coincided with the release of the band's Is There Anybody Out There?
-The Wall Live 1980-81 album and focused on the making of The Wall album, concerts that went with it and The Wall film and had interviews with the band members and featured no narration.
+In June 2000, VH1 aired the BBC produced Behind the Music like program on Pink Floyd entitled Behind the Wall which coincided with the release of Is There Anybody Out There?
+The Wall Live 1980-81 and focused on the making of The Wall, concerts that went with it and Pink Floyd The Wall film and had interviews with the band members and it featured no narration.

 A short-lived half-hour spin-off series titled BTM2 (short for Behind the Music 2), chronicled the careers of newer upcoming artists.

-A spin-off titled Behind the Music: Remastered on VH1 Classic airs the updated original episodes with new interviews, footage, and the later half of the artist's career.
-The series also included two original episodes on Deep Purple and Motörhead.
+The spin-off Behind the Music Remastered that aired on VH1 Classic updates the original version of the Behind the Music episodes with new interviews, footage, and the later half of the artist's career.
+The series also included two original episodes on Motörhead and Deep Purple.

 In September 2020, a spin-off known as MTV's Behind the Music: The Top 40 was announced for Paramount+, which was to feature a countdown of the 40 "biggest artists of all-time".
-In March 2021, it was revealed via a promo aired during the Grammy Awards that the spin-off would instead be positioned as a full reboot of Behind the Music, seven years after the last episode had aired on July 16, 2014.
+In March 2021, it was revealed via a promo aired during the Grammy Awards that the spin-off would instead be positioned as a full reboot of Behind the Music, seven years after the original series' last episode aired on July 16, 2014.
 In May 2021, it was announced that the revival would premiere on July 29, 2021, with two episodes.
+Similar to Behind the Music Remastered, it also includes updated versions of episodes from the original series.